 I am often asked, “What is Letters to Jennifer From Maudie and Oliver about?”

 I say it is about “cats, cancer, and humour.”
-This always causes a thoughtful pause, followed by a stare, and then more silence.
+This always brings a thoughtful pause followed by a stare, and then more silence.

 What could possibly be funny about cancer?
 Well, nothing is funny about cancer.
 Or so you would think.
 I am going to tell you a true story about how humour can be found in the oddest places.